 Dipto Das

-Prior to UofT, I completed my PhD and MS in Information Science from the University of Colorado Boulder, where I worked with Bryan Semaan.
-Previously, I received a MS in Computer Science from Missouri State University and a BSEngg in Computer Science and Engineering from Bangladesh University of Engineering and Technology and worked as a lecturer in the Department of Computer Science and Engineering at Dhaka International University, Bangladesh.
-As a first-generation scholar and person of color from the Global South, I care about promoting academic and professional development of aspiring scholars, specifically those from marginalized communities.
-Feel free to reach out to me with questions about grad school and HCI research.
+I completed my PhD and MS in Information Science from the University of Colorado Boulder, where I worked with Bryan Semaan.
+Previously, I received an MS in Computer Science from Missouri State University and a BSEngg in Computer Science and Engineering from Bangladesh University of Engineering and Technology.
+I have more than seven years of teaching experience at university level.

 Name Pronunciation

 Dip-toh (Dipto) Daash (Das).
-Dipto means illuminated in Bangla.
+Dipto means enlightened in Bengali.
 Click the audio player below to listen to the pronunciation of my name.

 Pronouns: He/him/his